SpaceVim/SpaceVim/docs/documentation.md

 ### Managing projects

-SpaceVim will detect the root directory of the project based on `project_rooter_patterns` option, default is:
+When open a file, SpaceVim will change current directory to the project root directory which contains this file.
+The project root directory detection is based on on `project_rooter_patterns` option,  and the default value is:

 ```toml
 [options]